 Stephen Ministers meet weekly with their care receiver for an hour to listen, encourage, pray, and provide emotional and spiritual support.
 Click below to hear from Care Receivers who have benefited from this listening ministry.

 Over the years, well over one-and-a-half million people have benefited from the one-to-one, Christ-centered care of a Stephen Minister.
 This care is entirely confidential—no one knows the identity of a care receiver except for their Stephen Minister and the pastor or Stephen Leader who paired them together.
 The care receivers featured here willingly volunteered to share their stories.

 For more information on the history of Stephen Ministries, go to www.stephenministries.org.

 If so, help is available.
 Our Stephen Ministers are ready to provide confidential, one-to-one Christian care.
 They will listen, care, encourage, and pray with and for you.
 Stephen Ministers have been specially trained to meet your emotional and spiritual needs; male Stephen Ministers are always matched with men, and female Stephen Ministers are matched with women.
 If you or someone you know is hurting, Our Stephen Ministers are there to care!

 Leave a message and a Stephen Ministry leader will contact you.

-As we continue to navigate the challenges of COVID-19, we provide caregiving using Zoom and the telephone.
+As we continue to navigate the challenges of COVID-19 post-pandemic, we provide caregiving using Zoom, telephone and in-person opportunities.

 The following Stephen Ministers share their stories of personal and spiritual growth: